Kildeer, Illinois: Incorporation

-Police department
+Development

-In 1975 Kildeer established a part-time police department.
-Many of the officers were Lake Zurich paramedics.
-With the increase in village and area population, the department was made full-time in 1988.
+In 1975, Kildeer established a part-time police department.
+The department was made full-time in 1988.

-Killdeer kept its small municipal offices in the Village Clerk's home.
-In 1989 the position of full-time Village Administrator was established.
-The most qualified municipal employee, the former clerk, was selected to fill the position.
-During her tenure, she had earned a certificate in management from the International City Management Association.
-The village and police offices have been housed in the lower level of her residence since 1979.
+In 1989, the position of full-time village administrator was established.

 Growth in the area began to accelerate, and developers annexed their properties to neighboring communities, enlarging their borders and virtually landlocking Kildeer.
 Lacking the ability to offer utilities as an inducement for developers to annex to Kildeer, the village negotiated other concessions so as to expand the village limits.
 The village approved a subdivision called Beacon Hill, consisting of houses on smaller lots but with considerable open space in and around the development.
-Through this, Kildeer annexed land on the north side of Route 22, effectively being able to influence other nearby development.
+Through this, Kildeer annexed land, effectively being able to influence other nearby development.
 These homes are served by sewers connected to the Lake County sewage treatment facility.

 In 1990 the village negotiated capacity in Lake Zurich's trunkline to the Lake County sewage treatment facility.
 This would allow the central portion of Kildeer to have the ability to create sewer districts.
 Since establishing the first sewer facility plan in 1988, Kildeer has approved subdivisions designed with sewer infrastructure to accommodate future connections of upstream developments.

 Over the decades, higher density developments have been established surrounding Kildeer, while it remains an island of rural countryside.
-The village faces new pressures, as some residents want to preserve the rural atmosphere while others prefer increased services and programs that require the need for new sources of revenue.
-Other nearby communities may offer urban services and municipal recreation, but Kildeer offers open space and a more self-sufficient private lifestyle.
+Some residents want to preserve the rural atmosphere while others prefer increased services and programs that require the need for new sources of revenue.
+Other nearby communities offer urban services and municipal recreation, and Kildeer offers open space and a more self-sufficient private lifestyle.